noahsark769/userdefaults-set-nil-example/README.md

 ```

 This repo contains an example app project which demonstrates this behavior.
 To demonstrate, build and run the project on iOS 10 and 11 simulators and verify that the printed output is different.

+If you want consistent behavior, use `removeObject(forKey:)` instead.